Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 The `semantic_input` object contains the following members:

 - `interpretations`: A list of [interpretation objects](#interpretation-object).
 TDM will use confidence scores and the context of the current state of the session to decide which interpretation to act upon.
+- `entities`: (optional) A list of [entity objects](#entity-object).
+TDM can use these entities in interpretations and for natural language generation.

 The `semantic_input` request may be combined with the `start_session` request when a session does not yet exist, but may not be combined with other requests.